concavegit/mips-subset/README.md

 An implementation of a subset of MIPS CPU

-Report (PDF or MarkDown), including:

-Written description and block diagram of your processor architecture.
-Consider including selected RTL to capture how instructions are implemented.
+ Description and block diagram of  processor architecture.

 ![alt text](https://github.com/concavegit/mips-subset/blob/master/CPU%20schematic.jpg
 )